Different types of pension providers

 Public-sector pension providers

-In the case of municipal employees, i.e. Keva’s member organizations, Keva is responsible for both pension provision and its funding.
-All Finnish cities, municipalities and joint municipal boards, as well as most municipal associations and limited liability companies, are members of Keva.
+In the case of municipal and wellbeing services counties employees, i.e. Keva’s member organizations, Keva is responsible for both pension provision and its funding.
+All Finnish cities, municipalities and joint municipal boards, most municipal associations and limited liability companies, as well as wellbeing services counties are members of Keva.

 Services to other employers are restricted to the payment of pensions.
 Other actors responsible for the financing of pensions and the investment of pension assets are the State Pension Fund, Church Pension Fund, Kela and the Bank of Finland.
 These are described in more detail on the page Other actors involved in the financing of pensions.